Download eBooks & Wiring Diagrams (FREE)

 Our Final Ford Transit Price

-After the obligatory test ride, the negotiations with the sales people, and the back and forth with the back office finance guy, the our Ford Transit purchase price came to:
+After the obligatory test ride, the negotiations with the salespeople, and the back and forth with the back office finance guy, our Ford Transit purchase price came to:

-This was definitely the largest purchase of both of our lives and we felt a little overwhelmed as we walked to the bank to get the cashier’s check.
+This was the largest purchase of our lives, and we felt a little overwhelmed as we walked to the bank to get the cashier’s check.
 But we felt awesome knowing we got a decent deal on our future camper van.

 Keep reading below if you’re interested to know how all that money was allocated.